Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 18 April 2025 05.26.40 UTC
+- WIB: Jumat, 18 April 2025 06.24.15 UTC
-- WITA: Jumat, 18 April 2025 06.26.40 UTC
+- WITA: Jumat, 18 April 2025 07.24.15 UTC
-- WIT: Jumat, 18 April 2025 07.26.40 UTC
+- WIT: Jumat, 18 April 2025 08.24.15 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: nature
+Kategori: technology